csoroz/CIPs/CIP-1694/README.md

 > **Unlike** the distribution that is used for block production, we will always use the most
 > current version of the per-DRep stake distribution as given on the epoch boundary.
 >
-> This means that **for any topic which individual voters cares deeply about,
+> This means that **for any topic which individual voters care deeply about,
 > they have time to register themselves as a DRep and vote directly**.
 > However, it means that there may be a difference between the stake that is used for block
 > production and the stake that is used for voting in any given epoch.

 #### Incentives for Ada holders to delegate voting stake

+There will be a short [bootstrapping phase](#bootstrapping-phase) during which rewards will be earned for stake delegation etc. and may be withdrawn at any time.
-After the [bootstrapping phase](#bootstrapping-phase), reward accounts will be **blocked from withdrawing any rewards** unless their associated stake credential is also delegated to a DRep (either pre-defined or registered).
+After this phase, although rewards will continue to be earned for block delegation etc., reward accounts will be **blocked from withdrawing any rewards** unless their associated stake credential is also delegated to a DRep (either pre-defined or registered).
 This helps to ensure high participation, and so, legitimacy.